EkkoFlame/ekkoflame/README.md

-This is a Readme file for EkkoFlame
+This is a Readme file for EkkoFlame, website